Skip to main content

 Preparation:

-• Spine, Bones, and Joints: No preparation required.
+• Spine, Extremities, and Joints: No preparation required.

 • Head and Chest: Fast for 4 hours.